 The SASTA Constitution

 The SASTA constitution was recently reviewed in order to update it and to bring it in line with the governance guidelines of the King Commission.
-The new constitution was approved by members at the AGM held during the 2012 congress.
+The new constitution was approved by members at the AGM held on 2 October 2013.

 The new constitution is also appended below…